Tell us about you as an artist and how you’ve evolved over time.

-JM: Everybody has to make an investment in perspiration to get to a place of efficiency, or to maintain the physicality of playing their instrument.
-I guess there’s also mental perspiration to consider as well, the stress of deadlines, auditions or the feeling of being in the hot seat.
-Of course all that stuff makes you stronger, but after that it’s about finding a balance and looking for inspiration to carry you onward, to draw from a source that reduces discomfort and stress.
+Everybody has to make an investment in perspiration to get to a place of efficiency, or to maintain the physicality of playing their instrument.
+I guess there’s also mental perspiration to consider as well, the stress of deadlines, auditions, or the feeling of being in the hot seat.
+Of course, all that stuff makes you stronger, but after that, it’s about finding a balance and looking for inspiration to carry you onward, to draw from a source that reduces discomfort and stress.
 Charting your progress after years of repetition and sweating is hard to do, so that’s where the benefits of rest come in.

 What inspires you outside of music and sound?

 I do love music and living this life, so much so that it’s hard to see it as work, but exercise, being physical in general, travel, spending time in the water, the trees, fly fishing, or really, anything new I can experience with my family and friends to create memories – all those things help me find inspiration and stay positive.